jasiminehere/warehouse-form/ReadME.md

 3. Start the development servers:

-Frontend: go to location of warehouse-form and enter command npm start
+- Frontend: go to location of warehouse-form enter command: npm install and  npm start
-Backend: go to location of warehouse-api and enter command node server.js
+- Backend: go to location of warehouse-api and enter command node server.js

 4. Open your web browser and visit http://localhost:3000 to access the frontend application.